IIIF/api/source/auth/2.0/index.md

 {: declaring-services}

 Authorization flow services are declared in IIIF API resources using the `service` property, defined by the [Presentation API][prezi3-service] as an array of JSON objects.
 The probe service is declared in the `service` property of an access-controlled resource.
 The access service is declared in the `service` property of the probe service.
 The token and logout services are declared in the `service` property of the access service.

+For content resources such as audio, video, PDFs and other documents, the probe service is present in a IIIF Manifest or other IIIF API Resource.
+For IIIF Image API services, the probe service _MUST_ be declared in the Image Information Document (info.json) and _MAY_ additionally be declared in the Manifest with the image service.

 <!-- These objects _MUST_ have the `id` and `type` properties.
 The value of the `id` property _MUST_ be the URI used to interact with the service. -->